decretist/Dissertation/Chapter4/chapter4.md

 Text Encoding Initiative (TEI P5) format.
-The Mellon Foundation-supported effort directed by Anders Winroth to edit the first recension is ongoing, but work on Winroth's edition in progress had not reached a sufficiently advanced state of completion for it to be used within the time frame available for my project.[^21]
+The Mellon Foundation-supported effort directed by Anders Winroth to edit the first recension is ongoing, but work on Winroth's edition in progress had not reached a sufficiently advanced state of completion for it to be used for my project.[^21]

-As a result, this investigation depends for both the first and the second recension on the electronic text of the Friedberg edition that Timothy Reuter and Gabriel Silagi used to produce the *Wortkonkordanz zum Decretum Gratiani* for the MGH.[@reuter_wortkonkordanz_1990] Anders Winroth and Lou Burnard of the Oxford Text Archive (OTA) provided copies of the MGH e-text separately.
+As a result, this investigation depends for both the first and the second recension on the electronic text of the Friedberg edition that Timothy Reuter and Gabriel Silagi used to produce the *Wortkonkordanz zum Decretum Gratiani* for the MGH.[@reuter_wortkonkordanz_1990] Anders Winroth and Lou Burnard of the Oxford Text Archive (OTA) each provided copies of the MGH e-text.
 The copies differed significantly, and the e-text had to be reconstructed through an editorial process quite similar to preparing a critical edition to restore it to a state as close as possible to what Reuter and Silagi presumably intended.

+The establishment of good, usefully formatted, texts has been crucial to Digital Humanities research from the beginning.
-In 1946, Father Roberto Busa, SJ (d.2011), began work on what ultimately became the *Index Thomisticus*, a concordance of the works of St Thomas Aquinas.
-In 1949, Father Busa secured crucial support from Thomas J. Watson of IBM, allowing concordance generation to be carried out by means of electro-mechanical and later electronic computers operating on punch-card data.
-The *Index Thomisticus* is recognized today as the first important humanities computing project and figures prominently in origin stories for digital humanities as a discipline.[^23] The success of Father Busa's project inspired a number of imitators, as well as the development of specialized software and data formats to support such efforts.
+In 1946, Father Roberto Busa, SJ (d.2011) began work on what ultimately became the *Index Thomisticus*, a concordance of the works of St Thomas Aquinas.
+In 1949, Father Busa secured crucial support from Thomas J. Watson of IBM, allowing the generation of the concordance to be carried out by means of electro-mechanical and later electronic computers operating on punch-card data.
+The *Index Thomisticus* is recognized today as the first important humanities computing project and figures prominently in origin stories for Digital Humanities as a discipline.[^23] The success of Father Busa's project inspired a number of imitators, as well as the development of specialized software and data formats to support such efforts.
 Reuter and Silagi's *Wortkonkordanz* was probably the last major Busa-style concordance.
-For this reason, the MGH e-text of the Friedberg edition was encoded in the obsolete Oxford Concordance Program (OCP) format.
+The MGH e-text of the Friedberg edition they used was encoded in the now-obsolete Oxford Concordance Program (OCP) format.

-The MGH e-text introduced a small number of textual errors in addition to those it inherited from printed version of Friedberg's edition.
+The MGH e-text also introduced a small number of textual errors in addition to those it inherited from the printed version of Friedberg's edition.
 Appendix 3 lists all currently known errors in the MGH e-text.[^24] An error in D.23 c.2 is particularly noteworthy.
 Contrary to the widespread belief that the MGH e-text was created